ajwills72/rminr/docs/README.md

 # Research Methods in R
 _2023 Edition._

-**On 13th September 2023, the School of Psychology at University of Plymouth, decided to phase out Rstudio for their research methods teaching.
-These materials will remain in case others find them useful, but no new content is planned.**

 _Research Methods in R_ is a set of guides on how to use R as your central research methods tool.
 They are written by various authors, and curated by [Andy Wills](https://www.andywills.info).
 The target audience is psychology undergraduate students. _Research Methods in R_ is [Creative Commons](https://creativecommons.org/), so you are free to reuse these materials and adapt them as you wish, as long as you attribute them to their authors, and as long as your modifications have a Creative Commons licence.
 They come with absolutely no warranty of any kind.

 _Note to teachers_: These materials have been tested against R version 4.2.1 (released 23rd June 2022), and the most recent version of packages that were available on [MRAN](https://mran.microsoft.com/) on the 1st June 2022.